jahidulpabelislam/e-Games/README.md

 # e-Games

-During 2nd year of college (2014) I had to design and create a e-commerce site.
+During the 2nd year of college (2014) I was tasked to design and create an e-commerce site.

-Developed the site using HTML4 & CSS3.
+I deciced the site should focus on selling computer games.
+Within the site users can look at games available, create an account and then log in, submit their information in a form to place an <em>'order'</em>.

-Users can look at games available, create a account and then log in.
-And submit there information in a form.
+The shop was developed using HTML4, CSS3, PHP5, MySQL & JavaScript.